XiaoyangJin/Codepath_WEB102_Assignments/README.md

 This web app: **This is a web app contains famous visit places in or near Boston for visitors to check out**

-Time spent: **X** hours spent in total
+Time spent: **5** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] **There is a unique theme for events or resources relevant to a specific community**
+- [✅] **There is a unique theme for events or resources relevant to a specific community**
-- [ ] **At least 10 unique resources or events are displayed in a responsive card format**
+- [✅] **At least 10 unique resources or events are displayed in a responsive card format**

 The following **optional** features are implemented:

-- [ ] Buttons or links to a related resources are on each card component
+- [✅] Buttons or links to a related resources are on each card component
-- [ ] The site is responsive for both desktop and mobile formats
+- [✅] The site is responsive for both desktop and mobile formats

 The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality!
+* [✅] List anything else that you added to improve the site's functionality!
+* I added 2 break points, and change picture size and layout.
+Also cause I want to use my own photos, so I choose a different theme, hope it's okay.

 ## Video Walkthrough